percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/intro.rst

 engines.
 Fast incremental backups are supported for Percona Server with the XtraDB changed page tracking enabled.

-In addition, it can back up the following storage engines by briefly pausing writes at the end of the backup: MyISAM, :term:`Merge <.MRG>`, and :term:`Archive <.ARM>`, including partitioned tables, triggers, and database options.
+In addition, it can back up the following storage engines by briefly pausing writes at the end of the backup: MyISAM and :term:`Merge <.MRG>`, including partitioned tables, triggers, and database options.
 InnoDB tables are still locked while copying non-InnoDB data.

 .. important::